Do you want a cookie?

 With the no-dig method, you garden with natural control cycles.
 This benefits soil health and fertility.

 The Japanese microbiologist and farmer Masanobu Fukuoka developed the philosophy of "do-nothing agriculture".
 This is based on the assumption that nature can sustain itself without any human intervention.
 All man has to do is leave nature to its own devices.
-After years of observing his garden, he developed several permaculture methods.
+After years of observing his garden, he developed several Permaculture Methods.
 The No-Dig method is based on Fukuoka's concept of natural and ecological agriculture with natural self-regulating cycles.
 The Englishman Charles Dowding developed, applied and spread the No-Till method in our latitudes.

 With little investment of time and resources, anyone can grow and harvest fruits and vegetables in their own garden.
 The goal is to make the existing vegetation usable again and to create new beds in a way that is gentle on the soil.
 Even areas in your garden with moderate to poor soil quality or contamination can be "revitalized" in this way.
 In addition, this method is also suitable for areas where digging is not possible, such as a meadow with dense turf or a lawn.